atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 ---
 charlixcx as an artist makes sad girl bops. club anthems about hating yourself and wanting to leave. of course she was influenced by punk and post punk ie. the cure's kiss me kiss me kiss me as well as artists like robyn. examples: gone, the near entirety of how i'm feeling now

 even before the brat explosion, Charli xcx had become memeified as a (not quite) "main pop girl", a revered herald of a new kind of future pop unlistenable to all but a select group of rabid twink fans. this image of her is not false but instead incomplete.
-Charli's music is of course sassy and experimental, a mix of danceably ecstatic energy and metallic clanging, but it is raw, confessional, bitter, self
+Charli's music is of course sassy and experimental, a mix of danceably ecstatic energy and metallic clanging, but also raw, confessional, bitter, self-loathing.
+Charli is just as much of a sad girl as

 **cult classic but i still pop**
 ---